top of page

 Our relationship with bees is rooted in sustainable stewardship and quantifiable research.
 We maintain diverse lines of bees in our apiary.
 We monitor and select for hygenic behavior in our bees, an adaptation to Varroa mites.

-All of this helps build resilient and genetically diverse bees!
+All of this helps build resilient bees who can thrive.

 Genetic Diversity

-High quality queens can help move the beekeeping industry forward, ensuring that the bees are equipped with the characteristics that safeguard their survival.
+High quality queens can help move beekeeping forward, ensuring that the bees we work with are equipped with the characteristics that safeguard their ability to thrive.

 Varroa Resistance